Salarkhan-9/React-Supabase-CRUD-App/README.md

 ### Execution
-To Run the project perform the following CLI commands in Terminal of VS Code -npm i
+To Run the project perform the following CLI commands in Terminal of VS Code
+- npm i
--cd ./curdApp/
+- cd ./curdApp/
--npm run dev
+- npm run dev